mjmeilahn/machine-learning-projects/README.md

 Decision Tree Regression (Outcome is numerical) - Assigns a section to a series of data points that appear as a cluster when visualized.
 Test model values are passed into the Decision Tree Training algorithm (Y/N) several times until it passes all hurdles to receive a numerical score.
 As an example think of how companies weed out job candidates based on select criteria and assign an outcome to each applicant.

-Random Forest Regression (Outcome is numerical) - TBD
+Random Forest Regression (Outcome is numerical) - Multiple random samples taken from a Decision Tree Regression and trains the model on averages of the samples.

 ## Manual Data Prediction (before Python or ML)